MustafaQutbuddin53/MustafaQutbuddin53-MustafaQutbuddin53/README.md

 ## About Me

-I am a passionate data analyst with expertise in SQL, R Studio, Power BI, Excel, Google Analytics, and Looker Studio.
+I am an aspiring data analyst with strong foundation in Marketing & Sales and expertise in SQL, R Studio, Power BI, Excel, Google Analytics, and Looker Studio.
 I enjoy transforming data into actionable insights and helping businesses make informed decisions through data-driven strategies.

 ## Skills